Riddhi-Chatterjee/SIH1607-Traffic-Light-Controller/README.md

 ## The Reinforcement Learning Formulation

 The task of traffic management at road intersections is modelled as a Reinforcement Learning task by depicting traffic conditions as accurately as possible to act as a novel state space, coming up with a novel reward function to act as an effective feedback mechanism for the RL agent, and setting the action space according to the desired level of agent autonomy.
+For developing the RL agent, the state-of-the-art Soft Actor Critic RL algorithm has been used which incorporates automatic entropy based exploration factor.

 ### State Space Formulation
 The RL agent receives a comprehensive representation of the current traffic scenario, encoded in the following state variables: